Skip to main content

 We will use local and national data to estimate the health, social, and economic effects of stroke, and the outcomes and needs of stroke survivors in the longer term, both individually (predictive models) and at a population level for the next 30 years.

-Under a Data Sharing Agreement with NHS England (previously held with ONS) we obtain NHS England’s mortality and Hospital Episode Statistics (HES) data for our cohort of stroke patients.
+Under a Data Sharing Agreement with NHS England (previously held with ONS) we will obtain NHS England’s mortality and Hospital Episode Statistics (HES) data for our cohort of stroke patients.
 This linkage will improve the accuracy and scope of our clinical, epidemiological and economic models currently based on SLSR data.
 For this purpose, NHS numbers and date of births of our register participants will be shared with NHS England.

 We will design and implement a portal driven by patient needs identified through stakeholder engagement, and evaluate the effects on data collection, patient involvement in decision making, health and social care service use and outcomes, and cost-effectiveness in a feasibility trial.